 The Member-Secretary of the Central and State level Steering-cum-Monitoring Committee will act as the Programme Director, PMAGY, at the national and State levels, respectively.
-Similarly, the State Government would also designate a Programme Director at the District and Block levels.
-Normally the CEO of the District and Block level Panchayat would be expected to be designated as the District and Block level Programme Directors, respectively.
-The Programme Director will act as the Chief Executive for the PMAGY at their respective levels.
+Similarly, the State Government would also designate a Programme Director at the District level.
+Normally an officer of the rank of ADM, or the CEO of the District Panchayat would be expected to be designated as the District level Programme Director.